lizawilliamson050/notes/README.md

 Secondly, planning ahead is crucial.
 Before starting a project, create a plan that outlines the steps you need to take to complete it.
 Using a planning tool, such as Trello or Asana, can help keep you organized and on track.
 Planning ahead will also help prevent last-minute panic and ensure you have enough time to finish all tasks.
  （105字）

+# 2023-12-27
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to read, understand, and maintain.
+Complex code may seem impressive at first, but it often leads to bugs, confusion, and difficulties in future development.
+Remember, you write code not only for the computer but also for other developers who will interact with it.
+So, strive for clarity and conciseness in your programming."

+This quote, often attributed to Leonardo da Vinci, reminds us that in programming, as in many other fields, simplicity and clarity are key virtues.
+It's not about writing the most complex or intricate code, but about creating solutions that are effective, efficient, and easy to work with.